jitsi-contrib/prosody-plugins/token_affiliation/README.md

 ## A token sample

-Set the affiliation on token.
+Set the affiliation in token.
 The value may be `owner` or `member`.

 A sample token body: